BACK TO INDEX

 A recent biological study has demonstrated that the gene expression pattern entrains to a periodically varying abundance of tRNA molecules.
 This motivates developing mathematical tools for analyzing entrainment of translation elongation to intra-cellular signals such as tRNAs levels and other factors affecting translation.
 We consider a recent deterministic mathematical model for translation called the Ribosome Flow Model (RFM).
 We analyze this model under the assumption that the elongation rate of the tRNA genes and/or the initiation rate are periodic functions with a common period T. We show that the protein synthesis pattern indeed converges to a unique periodic trajectory with period T. The analysis is based on introducing a novel property of dynamical systems, called contraction after a short transient (CAST), that may be of independent interest.
 We provide a sufficient condition for CAST and use it to prove that the RFM is CAST, and that this implies entrainment.
 Our results support the conjecture that periodic oscillations in tRNA levels and other factors related to the translation process can induce periodic oscillations in protein levels, and suggest a new approach for engineering genes to obtain a desired, periodic, synthesis rate.

 5. S. Prabakaran, J. Gunawardena, and E.D.
 Sontag.
 Paradoxical results in perturbation-based signaling network reconstruction.
 Biophysical Journal, 106:2720-2728, 2014.
-[PDF] Keyword(s): stoichiometry, MAPK cascades, systems biology, biochemical networks, gene and protein networks, reverse engineering, systems identification, retroactivity.
+[PDF] Keyword(s): stoichiometry, MAPK cascades, systems biology, reaction networks, gene and protein networks, reverse engineering, systems identification, retroactivity.

 Abstract: